Haletran/42_CPP/CPP04/README.md

 [ TODO ] :

-- add message for MateriaSource
-- add stocking drop materias for Character
 - Remove msg destructor and constructor
-- if / else statement protection
 - might need to check copy constructor (dont know if it works)